AMWA-TV/nmos-testing/ReadMe.md

 When testing any of the above APIs it is important that they contain representative data.
 The test results will generate 'N/A' results if no testable entities can be located.
 In addition, if device support many modes of operation (including multiple video/audio formats) it is strongly recommended to re-test them in multiple modes.

 **Attention:**
-*   The IS-04 Node tests create a mock registry on the network.
-It is critical that these are only run in isolated network segments away from production Nodes and registries.
+*   The IS-04 Node tests create a mock registry on the network unless the Config.py ENABLE_MDNS parameter is set to False.
+It is critical that these tests are only run in isolated network segments away from production Nodes and registries.
 Only one Node can be tested at a single time.
 *   For IS-05 tests #29 and #30 (absolute activation), make sure the time of the test device and the time of the device hosting the tests is synchronized.

 ## Usage